Associate Degree Nursing

 - Staff Nurse

 - Charge Nurse

 Course work includes and builds upon the domains of healthcare, nursing practice, and the holistic individual.
 Content emphasizes the nurse as a member of the interdisciplinary team providing safe, individualized care while employing evidence-based practice, quality improvement, and informatics.

 Graduates of the program are eligible to apply to take the National Council Licensure Examination (NCLEX-RN).
 Employment opportunities are vast within the global health care system and may include positions within acute, chronic, extended, industrial, and community health care facilities.

-The Associate Degree Nursing program consists of three options: Hybrid Traditional ADN, Hybrid LPN to ADN, and Hybrid Advanced Degree to ADN.
+The Associate Degree Nursing program consists of two optons: Traditional ADN and Hybrid LPN to ADN.
 Upon successful completion of this program, the graduate should possess the knowledge, fundamental skill, and attitudes to:

 - Plan holistic nursing care for individuals across the lifespan experiencing complex alterations in health.